neanes/neanes/ROADMAP.md

 - Neume Adjustments should happen in the model layer, instead of the presentation layer.

 - We'll probably never support alternate fonts, but if we did, the internal Neume enum needs to be separate from the EZ Font neume list.
 In general the map will be App Neumes => Font Neumes => Keyboard Code.

+- All editor elements should probably be their own components.